Skip to content

 How to Charge and Store LiHV Batteries (Storage Voltage & Charging Guide)

-Connecting LiHV battery to a smart charger in LiHV mode with balance leads
+Connecting a LiHV battery to a smart charger in LiHV mode with balance leads

 How to Charge LiHV Batteries (1C Rate & 4.35V Explained)